The Power of a Mobile CMMS

-Maintenance operations face similar challenges.
-For many who do not use their mobile device as an extension of their computerized maintenance management system (CMMS) and rely on paper printed from their desktop computer, as soon as they leave their office and walk into the plant, grounds, facilities or wherever their maintenance takes them, they are now in an information void.
-Sure, as maintenance professionals we always get our jobs done, but sometimes we lack crucial information that cannot be retrieved without backtracking, making a call or just guessing.
-Like the old-time days connecting with friends pre-cellphone era.
+Maintenance operations face similar challenges today.
+For many that don't use their mobile device as an extension of their CMMS and instead rely on paper printed from their desktop computer, they enter an "information void" the second they leave their office and walk into the plant, grounds, facilities or wherever their maintenance takes them.
+Sure, as maintenance professionals we always get our jobs done, but sometimes we lack crucial information that can't be retrieved without backtracking, making a call or just guessing.
+Like the old-time days connecting with friends in the pre-cellphone era.

-Maintenance operations was slow to adopt a mobile CMMS.
-Better quality internet access, cloud-based software, faster devices, as well as tons of other apps that keep our phones in our palms changed that.
-Today, mobile capability is mandatory from any CMMS vendor—often being the first choice (over desktop).
-Having all your asset info, work orders, parts and other info—anywhere, anytime—is a game-changer.
+Maintenance operations were slow to adopt a mobile CMMS.
+But higher quality internet access, cloud-based software, faster devices, and tons of other apps that keep our phones in our palms made it impossible to adapt.
+Today, mobile capability is mandatory from any CMMS vendor, often even being the first choice over typical desktop options.
+Because having all of your asset histories, work orders, parts and other information anywhere at any time is a game-changer.

 What are common uses of a mobile CMMS?

-In short, nearly everything operationally you can do on your desktop CMMS.
-In the old days, a mobile CMMS might have been limited to a few features, but today we can do nearly everything.
-Typical scenarios faced include:
+In the past, a mobile CMMS might have been limited to a few features, but today we can do nearly everything operationally that a desktop CMMS can do.
+Today, technicians and managers use it to:

 What advantages do mobile devices have to help with operations?

-Today’s mobile devices are full of amazing technology that is super helpful to maintenance operations professionals.
+Today’s mobile devices are full of amazing technology that is incredibly helpful to maintenance operations professionals.

 - QR/barcoding: Quickly scan a barcode with your devices camera and it automatically pulls up that part, asset, work orders, etc. This creates super-fast searching and saves everyone time.